 Jasper Groen (1974, Nieuwkoop) documents the way young people shape their identity.
 He has a specific interest in ‘tipping points’ in this process.
 Themes included are: the search for a place in society, peer pressure and the contrast between identity and appearance.

 The works of Jasper Groen are exhibited in the Netherlands by Foam, Nederlands Foto Museum, Foto Festival Naarden, Melkweg Galerie and Museum Huis Marseille.
-Abroad his series are shown in Argentina, Russia and Kenya.
-Groen is a self-taught photographer, but he did a six-month-internship at Erwin Olaf and he followed a master class by Rineke Dijkstra.
+Abroad his series are shown in Argentina, Russia and Germany.
+Groen is a self-taught photographer, but he did a six month internship at Erwin Olaf and he followed a master class by Rineke Dijkstra.

 Read the CV of Jasper Groen here.